-The monopolisation of scientific thought and the contempt towards those who question “established” doctrine is evidence of this.
+The monopolization of scientific thought and the contempt towards those who question “established” doctrine is evidence of this.

 The term “science says” makes no sense because science cannot speak, and stating so is to attribute human characteristics to an abstraction which is a reification of terms.
 It would be like your accountant saying “You’re bankrupt, but it’s not your fault, it’s mathematics that is to blame!”
 Science, like mathematics, is a tool used to form conclusions that are either true or false (deduction), or strong or weak (induction).

 The field of science has no dogma.
-The mantra of “trust the science” is itself an ant-science proposition.
-If the prevailing scientific paradigm is never questioned, scrutinised, or examined, then it becomes stagnant and hinders progression.
+The mantra of “trust the science” is itself an anti-science proposition.
+If the prevailing scientific paradigm is never questioned, scrutinized, or examined, then it becomes stagnant and hinders progression.

 For example, if Galileo trusted the science of his day, he would have not so zealously sought to prove heliocentrism.